daniaokuye/winnerineast.github.io/README.md

 ## <a name="DeepLearningGeneralAlgorithmCodes">Deep Learning Gernal Algorithm Codes</a>
 - [Google Research](https://github.com/winnerineast/google-research):This repository contains code released by Google AI Research.

+## <a name="DeepLearningBooks">Deep Learning Books</a>
+- [Deep Learning Books in Chinese](https://github.com/winnerineast/deeplearningbook-chinese): the Chinese version of Ian Goodfellow and Yoshua Bengio and Aaron Courville's book.

 ## <a name="NLPModels">NLP Models</a>
+- [GPT-2](https://github.com/winnerineast/gpt-2):best NLP model we have.
 - [Neural Relation Extraction with Tensorflow](https://github.com/winnerineast/TensorFlow-NRE):Neural relation extraction aims to extract relations from plain text with neural models, which has been the state-of-the-art methods for relation extraction.
 In this project, we provide our implementations of a word-level and sentence-level combined Bidirectional GRU network (BGRU+2ATT).

+## <a name="ComputerVisionAlgorithm">Computer Vison Algorithm</a>
+- [AlphaPose](https://github.com/winnerineast/AlphaPose):Alpha Pose is an accurate multi-person pose estimator, which is the first real-time open-source system that achieves 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.** To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
+It is the first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.

 # work daily
 #### 2019-11-13: started to index my source codes.
 And first of all, I will re-structure the webpage.